sysalexis/DevOps/ci-cd/README.md

 ```
 Installation Details:

-1. Hopefully you have a github account , if not create one create a new repo , The Jenkins server will use SSH Keys to connect to the repo
+1. Hopefully you have a github account , if not create one ,  Create a new repo , The Jenkins server will use SSH Keys to connect to the repo
    So you will need to import your public key to the github config (I used new ssh keypair only for this purpose!)
 2. Create an S3 Bucket , maybe YourName-jenkins
 3. Jenkins Instance IAM Role: Create an IAM Role with the below policies and attach the it to the CI-Server Instance created from the AMI
+```
    Pass Role Permission Policy - We use the this policy to allow the CI-Server to execute RunInstance and pass IAM role to the newly created Instance
-```

   {
      "Version": "2012-10-17",
      "Statement": [{